-Similar to our existing Fundamentals-level learning guides, you don’t need prior knowledge of Revit; however, an understanding of architecture and interior design terminology and theory is beneficial, as this course only focuses on teaching you how to use the Revit software tool to complete an interior design project.
+Similar to our existing Fundamentals-level learning guides, you don’t need prior knowledge of Revit; however, an understanding of architecture and interior design terminology and theory is beneficial, as this guide only focuses on teaching you how to use the Revit software tool to complete an interior design project.
 This 18-chapter learning guide takes you through the design development process using Revit, including how to navigate the user interface, use the basic drawing, editing, and viewing tools, start a project, design and develop a model, and create final construction documents that can be presented to clients and other stakeholders.

-I really enjoyed writing this learning guide and I hope that you like it.
+I really enjoyed writing this learning guide, and I hope that you like it!

 About the AuthorFollow on Linkedin More Content by Cherisse Biddulph